abpio/abp-commercial-docs/en/startup-templates/microservice/tye-integration.md

 > Make sure you are already [running the infrastructure](index.md#run-the-infrastructure).

 Use the command `tye run` under your main solution directory to run the solution.
+It will use configured services in the `tye.yaml` file located under the main solution folder.

 ![tye-run](../../images/tye-run.png)